iodapson/axum-Yew/slide/axum-slide.md

 #### sharing data between routes

 Sharing data between routes in axum is easy.
-You simply create the data you want to share typically a struct of fields, derive 'Clone' for it, and then take `axum::Extension` as a parameter wrapping the target data inside the handler function you wish to access the shared data.
+You simply create the data you want to share, typically a struct of fields, derive 'Clone' for it, and then take `axum::Extension` as a parameter wrapping the target data inside the handler function you wish to access the shared data.

 Since code is best explained with pseudo-code or code, here is a code example: